mlibrary/text-assembler-django/README.md

 -------
 * Contact LN about multiple values not allowed in Language and Source fields for search
 * Finalize exact run limitation times and amounts
-* Write setup instructions
-* Plan for migrating existing searches to new system (completed or in progress)
 * Move remaining to-do's as gitlab issues
-* Have an ondelete trigger for searches table to save old searches for later reporting needs

 Nice to Have
 -------------